 The theft-related crimes defined by New York State law as “Larceny” can be difficult to navigate.
 Here are several things you should know when it comes to theft charges.
 Larceny crimes are classified as Petit or Grand.
 If convicted of either Petit or Grand Larceny, the penalties in NY are severe.
-This is why it is crucial to bring your case to an experienced larceny attorney.
-Call Jason Bassett for a free consultation today.
+This is why it is crucial to bring your case to an experienced criminal defense attorney.
+Call Jason Bassett for a free consultation today at (631) 259-6060.

 What Is A Larceny Offense Under New York State Law?